zsiki/ls/doc/source/tutorial.rst

 directory with the name test1.
 The plugin add *fb_* to the beginning of the name to distinguish it from the other elements of the project.

+The records of the fieldbook should be ordered by *id* column to get the logical order of observations.
+The *id* values are  incremented by ten to left space manually added rows.

 .. figure:: images/t010.png
    :scale: 80 %
    :align: center